nyboer/M4L-GamePad/README.md

 ```

 ### Profile Structure
+[Here's a video](https://youtu.be/6RSUtqsEqTQ) that details how to create a profile.

 Currently, the definition for a controller is pretty rudimentary.
 You can see examples in the [data folder](https://github.com/nyboer/M4L-GamePad/blob/main/Game%20Controller%20Project/data/sony-ps3-six-axis_mac10_prof.json).